Control#

 Introduction#

-The Control blocks in VEXcode manage the flow of a project by handling loops, conditions, delays, and stopping execution.
+The Control blocks in VEXcode manage the flow of a project by handling loops, conditions, and delaying blocks from running.

 Below is a list of available blocks:

-• wait – Pauses execution for a specific duration.
+• wait – Pauses blocks from running for a specific duration.

-• wait until – Pauses execution until a specified condition is met.
+• wait until – Pauses blocks from running until a specified condition is met.

-• repeat – Repeats enclosed blocks a specific number of times.
+• repeat – Repeats a set of blocks a specific number of times.

-• repeat until – Repeats enclosed blocks until a condition is met.
+• repeat until – Repeats a set of blocks until a condition is met.

-• while – Repeats enclosed blocks while a condition remains true.
+• while – Repeats a set of blocks while a condition remains true.

-• if – Runs enclosed blocks if a condition is true.
+• if – Runs a set of blocks if a condition is true.

 • if / else – Runs one set of blocks if a condition is true, otherwise runs another.